henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseHumanTestdata.md

 Next, we create symbolic links to sequence files we wish to use in this exercise (located in course\_data/human):

-hsap\_contig.fasta - a piece of the human genome
+-hsap\_contig.fasta - a piece of the human genome
 *ln -s ../course\_data/human/hsap\_contig.fasta*
-hsap\_protein.fasta - Proteins that map to the genomic region
+-hsap\_protein.fasta - Proteins that map to the genomic region
 *ln -s ../course\_data/human/hsap\_protein.fasta*
-hsap\_est.fasta - EST data that maps to the genomic region
+-hsap\_est.fasta - EST data that maps to the genomic region
 *ln -s ../course\_data/human/hsap\_est.fasta*

 ##Configure your maker project